MariaMarine/brewdog-punkbeer/README.md

  users can clear one or more filter criteria

  ### Single Product View:
- clicking on a product (in landing state or after applying filters) displays a 'pop-up' with detailed information about the product that can be closed (+ optional: product can be added to favourites)
+ clicking on a product (in landing state or after applying filters) displays a 'pop-up/overlay' with detailed information about the product that can be closed (+ optional: product can be added to favourites)

- ### (Optional: a Favourites 'pop-up' state)
+ ### (Optional: a Favourites 'pop-up/overlay' state)
  users can add products to favourites from *single product view* and then view/delete them via a *favourites* icon

  ### (Optional: select more than one set of values per filter criteria)